 The next in our series of posts sharing key takeaways from panels at the Healthcare & Life Sciences Private Equity and Lending Conference discusses investing in the life sciences.
-It is authored by our colleagues Tim Loveland and Leah Eubanks.
+It is authored by Tim Loveland and Leah Eubanks.

 * * *

 As the life sciences investment market gets more crowded, recent changes in the industry have shifted investors’ focus to new opportunities in outsourcing, quality, and consumerization, according to experts who spoke on a panel at the 15th Annual Healthcare and Life Sciences Private Equity and Finance Conference on February 20th.

 The panel of experts included Ben Daverman, Managing Director, GTCR, LLC, Brad Hively, Principal/Operating Partner, RLH Equity, Barrett Polan, Investment Analysis, Hayfin Capital Management LLP, and Phil Smith, Managing Director, Duff & Phelps.
 The panel was moderated by Kim Susko, Management Consulting Director, RSM US LLP.

 Here are 3 key takeaways from the discussion: